MPdeM/School-Performance/README.md

-# School Performance Analysis
+# Social Determinants of School Performance

-this project uses Python Pandas to analyze district-wide standarized school test results to showcase trends in school performance.
+This project uses Python Pandas to analyze district-wide standarized school test results to showcase trends in school performance.

 First the analysis is done at the district level and summarizes: